Last updated on May 22nd, 2021 at 02:32 am

 Cueva de los Guácharos

 The Cueva de los Guácharos is only 20 minutes away from the El Salto del Angel waterfall.
-This cave is home to the birds known as guácharos.
+This cave is home to the nocturnal birds known as guácharos (oil birds).

-Some excellent ways to stay in Jardin are
+Some excellent places to stay in Jardin are:

 Jerico is one of the most popular religious destinations in Colombia.
 The variety of churches is incredible, over 20 in number.
 Jerico was also the birthplace of the holy mother, Laura Montoya Upegui.